patrickmineault/research_code/docs/slides/02-decouple.md

 * Check: if $\mathbf{X}$ and $\mathbf{Y}$ are one-dimensional, then $CKA = \rho( \mathbf X, \mathbf Y)^2$.

+# Open discussion

+Q: What's not ideal about this code? `research_code.cka_not_great.py`

-# Live coding!
+# Pain points

-# Points from live coding example

-* Often, analysis scripts have a clear flow from inputs to computation to outputs
+* IO, computation and plotting are all in one big blob
+* Solution: isolate the computation in its own function independent of IO
 * Put the controller in the `main` function, hide behind `__name__ == "__main__"`
     * Avoids module variables in Python
     * Makes the code importable
-* Isolate the computation in its own function independent of IO

-# Configuration
+# Live coding!

-* Keep your configuration our of your code
-    * Use `argparse` to specify options via the command line
-    * Keep configuration options located in an importable `config.py` file
-    * Use `python-dotenv` to store secrets in a `.env` file
+(the result is `cka_step2.py`)

 # You can apply this advice at a project-wide level as well